dell/terraform-provider-powerflex/docs/resources/storage_pool.md

 page_title: "powerflex_storage_pool Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource can be used to manage Storage Pools on a PowerFlex array.
+  This resource is used to manage the Storage Pool entity of PowerFlex Array.
+We can Create, Update and Delete the storage pool using this resource.
+We can also import an existing storage pool from PowerFlex array.
 ---

 # powerflex_storage_pool (Resource)

-This resource can be used to manage Storage Pools on a PowerFlex array.
+This resource is used to manage the Storage Pool entity of PowerFlex Array.
+We can Create, Update and Delete the storage pool using this resource.
+We can also import an existing storage pool from PowerFlex array.

-!> **Caution:** Storage Pool creation or update is not atomic.
+> **Caution:** Storage Pool creation or update is not atomic.
 In case of partially completed create operations, terraform can mark the resource as tainted.
 One can manually remove the taint and try applying the configuration (after making necessary adjustments).
 If the taint is not removed, terraform will destroy and recreate the resource.

-~> **Note:** Exactly one of `protection_domain_name` and `protection_domain_id` is required.
+> **Note:** Exactly one of `protection_domain_name` or `protection_domain_id` is required.
+Not both can be provided together.

 ## Example Usage